 9.3.8.
-Urban speed bin is characterised by vehicle speeds lower than or equal to 60 km/h regarding to legislative speed limits in the region where the test is carried out.
+Urban speed is characterised by vehicle speeds limit lower than or equal to 60 km/h.

 9.3.9.
-Expressway speed bin is characterised by speeds above 60 km/h and up to 100 km/h.
+Expressway speed is characterised by speeds limit above 60 km/h and up to 100 km/h.

 9.3.10.
 Local speed limits remain in force during a test, notwithstanding other legal consequences.
-Stop periods, defined by vehicle speed of less than 1 km/h, shall account for 6-30 per cent of the time duration of urban operation.
-Urban operation may contain several stop periods of 10 s or longer.

-9.3.11.
-The trip duration shall be between 60 and 90 minutes.

-9.3.12.
-The minimum distance of each, urban and expressway speed bins shall be 16 km.

-9.3.13.
-The start and the end points of a trip shall not differ in their elevation above sea level by more than 100 m.
-In addition, the proportional cumulative positive altitude gain over the entire trip and over the urban operation shall be less than 1,200 m/100 km.

 9.4.
 Vehicle conditioning.

 9.4.1.
 Before testing, the vehicle shall be preconditioned in the following way: The vehicle shall be driven, preferably on the same route as the planned real driving testing, or for at least 10 min for urban operation or 30 minutes with a minimum average velocity of 30 km/h.
 The vehicle shall subsequently be parked with doors and bonnet closed and kept in engine-off status within moderate or extended altitude and temperatures, in accordance with paragraph 9.2.
 Exposure to extreme atmospheric conditions (such as heavy snowfall, storm, hail) and excessive amounts of dust or smoke should be avoided.